dissanayakeG/PortFolio/posts/6-laravel-package-developments.md

 touch EverestServiceProvider.php
 ```

-in order to get <i class="text-secondary-light">illuminate/support </i> features, we will install that package (the package version should be compatible with the
+In order to get <i class="text-secondary-light">illuminate/support </i> features, we will install that package (the package version should be compatible with the
 <i class="text-secondary-light">test-bench</i> Laravel version).
 We will install livewire as well for later usage.